 Assistant Developer platform as part of Wit.ai announcement at F8 2021

 Thanks Prakarn for being such an amazing designer of Studio.
 I could not say more thanks for your contribution, from the old days that you are the first designer, you saved our engineers' attempt of trying to be a designer to nowadays, you always listen humbly, act fast and deliver good stuff.

 — Facebook Engineer

 Note: Since a majority part of the platform is under NDA, I can only talk about the outline of the design and my process.
-But I believe the outcome speaks for itself how successful the platform is.
+To check out the customer-facing side of this platform, check out wit.ai

 In the early stages, there was little to no design vision and direction.
 And Facebook wasn't sure that the unified platform was something they wanted to put the big bet on.
 So the team started with just ~10 engineers and a project manager.
 After usual discovery, research, prototype, and a lot of collaborations, I designed the platform that adheres to these principles:

 Usability is also the key factor.
 Many of the engineers and other users were new to voice development.
 To accelerate the onboarding process, the tool itself teaches users how the voice structure breaks down and what artifacts come out in the process.
 Using a design similar to Wit.ai (another tool I designed for Facebook), the platform was extremely easy for engineers to get on board with just a Bootcamp lab that they can complete within a day.